jitsi/jitsi-meet-flutter-sdk/README.md

 1. #### conferenceJoined(String url)

     Called when a conference was joined.
-    - url: the conference URL
+    - `url` : the conference URL

 2. #### conferenceTerminated(String url, Object? error)

     Called when the active conference ends, be it because of user choice or because of a failure.

-    - url: the conference URL
+    - `url` : the conference URL
-    - error: missing if the conference finished gracefully, otherwise contains the error message
+    - `error` : missing if the conference finished gracefully, otherwise contains the error message

 3. #### conferenceWillJoin(String url)